RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 ```

 ## What does it do?
 This middleware monitors for file changes in your project and tries to automatically refresh your browser when a change is detected.
-It uses a file watcher to monitor for file changes and a WebSocket connection in the browser to refresh the page.
+It uses a File Watcher to monitor for file changes, and a WebSocket connection in the browser to refresh the page.
 The middleware intercepts all HTML page requests and injects a block of code that hooks up the WebSocket interface to support the 'remote' refresh operation.

+This tool uses raw Web Sockets so it's very light weight with no additional library dependencies.
+You can also turn off Live Reload with a configuration setting in which case the middle ware is not hooked up at all.

-In order to restart the server on server code changes you need to run `dotnet watch run`.
-This built-in tool automatically restarts your .NET Core application anytime a code change is made.
-The Live Reload middleware works without `dotnet watch run` to refresh client and view changes but for server code changes the
+In order to restart the server for server code changes you need to run your application with `dotnet watch run`.
+This built-in tool automatically restarts your .NET Core application anytime a code change is made. `dotnet watch run` is optional, but without it server side code changes require you to manually restart the server.
+Razor Views/Pages don't require `dotnet watch run` to refresh since they are dynamically compiled in development.

 ### Configuration
 The full configuration and run process looks like this: